dj505/Pad-Light-Kit/README.md

 # Jumper Options
 These jumpers are currently unused.
 Please feel free to reach out and suggest features!

+# Bypassing the Voltage Divider
+There's a small set of jumper pads underneath and to the right of the connector for the 12V light header header that is meant to bypass the voltage divider.
+This is meant to allow the panel to be easily used in home pads or DIY pads using an Arduino-like main board. **Do not bridge this jumper if using anything higher than a 3.3V to control the lights.**

+To use this feature, you must:
+* Make sure you remove resistors R9 and R10 underneath the header if they are currently installed.
+Otherwise, exclude these components during the initial asssembly.
+* Make sure the GPIO you're going to connect this to operates at a **3.3 volt logic level!** The RP2040 is **not 5V tolerant** and applying 5V to the GPIO can cause irreversible damage.

+If you plan to use a 5V microcontroller, you must **not** bridge the jumper, and should instead adjust the values of the resistors in the voltage divider accordingly.

 # Troubleshooting
 This list will be expanded as potential issues crop up.
 * **No lights or pattern on the LED grid**